Filter Ferret

 W × H × D16.5 × 1.5 × 12.2 in

-At 12.2 inches deep, the SRIWATANA is the deepest floating shelf on this list — and the only one that comfortably holds a 6-inch plant pot with room behind it for a second small item.
+12.2 inches deep.
+Deepest floating shelf on this list — and the only one that comfortably holds a 6-inch plant pot with room behind it for a second item.
 Most floating shelves force you to choose between plants and books.
 This one fits both: hardcovers standing upright in front, a succulent or trailing plant behind them.

-The carbonized finish is a practical choice for plant shelves.
-Carbonization heat-treats the wood to resist moisture and insects — important when you're setting wet pots on the surface regularly.
-The 1.5-inch thickness provides more structural rigidity than the ultra-thin Greaittle, though the trade-off is a heavier visual profile.
+Carbonized finish is a practical choice, not just aesthetic.
+Carbonization heat-treats the wood to resist moisture and insects — matters when wet pots sit on the surface regularly.
+The 1.5-inch thickness provides more structural rigidity than the ultra-thin Greaittle, though the visual profile is heavier.

-At 29 lbs capacity, the math for plants works: three 6-inch pots with wet soil (5-8 lbs each) totals 15-24 lbs.
+The plant math: three 6-inch pots with wet soil (5-8 lbs each) totals 15-24 lbs.
 On studs, you're within safe limits.
-On drywall anchors, two pots maximum with the 70% rule applied.
+On drywall anchors, two pots max with the 70% rule.

-Who it's for: Plant parents who want floating shelves specifically for displaying potted plants.
-The 12.2-inch depth handles pot sizes that no other shelf on this list can.
-The moisture-resistant finish makes it practical, not just pretty.
+Who it's for: You're a plant parent and you want floating shelves that actually fit your pots.
+12.2 inches of depth handles sizes no other shelf here can.
+Moisture-resistant finish makes it practical, not just pretty.

-Watch out for: The 12.2-inch depth projects significantly from the wall — in a narrow hallway or small bathroom, it can feel like an obstacle.
-At 16.5 inches wide, you only fit 2-3 pots per shelf.
-The 29 lb capacity means stud mounting is essential if you're loading multiple wet plants.
-Only one finish option.
+Watch out for: 12.2 inches projects significantly from the wall — in a narrow hallway, it feels like an obstacle.
+Only 16.5 inches wide (2-3 pots per shelf).
+Stud mounting essential with multiple wet plants.
+One finish option.

 QEEIG Farmhouse Floating Shelf — Best for Bathroom Storage